illusionww/alarm-server-ip/README.md

-# alarm_server_ip
+# alarm-server-ip
-This util allows you to track dynamic IP of your server
+Util allows you to track dynamic IP of your server